MikeChristianson/MikeChristianson.github.io/phoenix-software-engineering-reading-group-at-gangplank/index.md

 ### Should I wait until you start a new book?

 It depends on the book.
-But, really, it\'s up to you.
+But, really, it's up to you.

 <!-- ### Next book: *???* -->